lsa-pucrs/donnie-assistive-robot-sw/docs/index.rst

     :alt: sempre use alt para descreve a imagem p um deficiente visual

-Donnie is an assistive robot, meant primarily for teaching programming to visually impaired students.
+Donnie is an assistive technology project, whose objective is to use robotics to facilitate programming teaching to visually impaired students.
+It is divided in two main parts:

+- The construction and fine-tuning of the titular mobile robot, Donnie;
+- The project's software stack, including an intuitive parser/interpreter and a robot simulation environment;

-It was developed in the Laboratório de Sistemas Autônomos (LSA_) of the Pontific Catholic University of Rio Grande do Sul (PUCRS), Brazil.
+The project is in its second version, developed in the Laboratório de Sistemas Autônomos (LSA_) of the Pontific Catholic University of Rio Grande do Sul (PUCRS), Brazil.

 .. _LSA: http://lsa-pucrs.github.io

 .. talk about LSA, link to the webpage

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    source/getting_started/index